 After a very uncomfortable sleep in the tent, I got myself up at 5 am and began to get myself ready.
 The race start was at 7 am just as the sun was rising.
 There was close to around 150 runners at the 25km distance.
 The 50km runners started 30 minutes before, and the 12km runners would go just after us.

-Once I had my bib, listened to the pre-race briefing by Garry, I was on my way.
+Once I had my bib, listened to the pre-race briefing by Gary, I was on my way.
 I wasn’t looking for a time, and I made a promise to myself (which I kept) that I wouldn’t look at the time for the entire distance until I got to the finish line.
 I wanted to go by feel and finish it comfortably.
 With this in mind, I stuck to the back of the pack and took the first flat 4k very steady.
 As you can see by the elevation graph, it soon kicks up!

 The next 5k of the route is fairly steep with some sections that were rolling that allowed me to catch my breath and have a short little run before hiking up again.
 The forest was very lush, vibrant and the trail was very soft underfoot.
-The thing that caught everyone by surprise were the wasps.
+The thing that caught everyone by surprise was the wasps.
 There was a section of trail with multiple wasp nests in tree trunks that were aggravated by runners going past and began stinging everyone going past!
 It sure made us run faster and sounded like a horror movie with the screams!

 The trail opened up to some stunning meadows and streams fed by a glacier further up the trail.
 It became quite rocky the closer we got to the glacier and certainly colder!

 It was at this glacier we came to the second aid station with a spread of coke, chips, gels and watermelon.
 This aid station was only possible from the heli-drop.

-It was somewhat cloudy out the top so no views of the surrounding mountains or Whistler Valley.
+It was somewhat cloudy at the top so no views of the surrounding mountains or Whistler Valley.
 A reason to come back on a clear sunny day!